kayanhales/river-rouge-cogop-website/README.md

 * Place all new images in the **`/public`** directory.
 * When referencing an image in a component or data file, use a path relative to the `/public` directory (e.g., `/images/my-new-photo.jpg`).

+## Updating the Homepage

+Edit the .tsx files under 'components' for the homepage

+## Updating the subpages

+Edit the .tsx files under 'app' for the subpages such as 'About' or 'Ministries'

 ## Deployment